WordPress/gutenberg/packages/style-engine/docs/using-the-style-engine-with-block-supports.md

 */
 ```

-## Generating classnames from presets
+## Generating classnames and CSS custom selectors from presets

 Many of theme.json's presets will generate both CSS custom properties and CSS rules (consisting of a selector and the CSS declarations) on the frontend.

 Styling a block using these presets normally involves adding the selector to the "className" attribute of the block.

-For styles that can have preset values, such as text color and font family, the style engine knows how to construct the classnames using the preset slug.
+For styles that can have preset values, such as text color and font family, the Style Engine knows how to construct the classnames using the preset slug.

-A little preparatory work is, however, required to inform the style engine about the type of style and the preset slug.

-When a preset value is found in a block's attributes, it's necessary to place that value (or preset "slug") in the following pattern `var:preset|<PRESET_TYPE>|<PRESET_SLUG>`.
+To discern CSS values from preset values however, the Style Engine expects a special format.

+Preset values must follow the pattern `var:preset|<PRESET_TYPE>|<PRESET_SLUG>`.

+When the Style Engine encounters these values, it will parse them and create a CSS value of `var(--wp--preset--font-size--small)` and/or generate a classname if required.

 Example: